 The TEXT function converts a number to text, and will work correctly even if the lookup values are text.
 In the first example, the & operator creates a text string from an unformatted number.
 In the second example, a number formatted with leading zeros (e.g. 00123) would match a text "number" with leading zeros.

 To see the steps for fixing the VLOOKUP problem when the lookup table has text values, watch this short video tutorial.
+The full transcript for this video is further down the page.

 Another potential cause for no matching value being found is a difference in spaces.
 One of the values may contain leading spaces (or trailing, or embedded spaces), and the other doesn't.
 To test the values, you can use the LEN function, to check the length of each value.